Panoptikum-social/blog.panoptikum.social/pages/pro_features.md

 ### Persona Page Content

+You can now find the link(s) to a preview page of your persona(s) after login under myProfile.

 **Image**

 The default image acts as a placeholder for your personal image.
 Introduce yourself to listeners with additional visual information, beside your voice from the podcast(s).